Last updated on November 10th, 2020 at 03:04 pm

 Evolution also plays an important role here.
 Herd immunity in a community leads to evolutionary development in some viruses.
 When herd immunity is achieved, some viruses survive from it by antigenic drift.
 So, what happens in antigenic drift?
 To understand this, we need to know about how human immune system works.
 Human immune system has different kinds of cells, known as “antibodies” which resist “antigens”.
 Antigen is the surface structure of the body of virus which connects with human body cells.
 When a new virus enters our body, antibodies interact with virus antigens, read it and resist the virus from infecting the whole body.
 And hence, the human body achieves immunity against that specific disease.

 But viral genomes are constantly mutating.
-Genome contains all the information about an organism.
+All the information about an organism resides within the genome.
 So, a genome mutation leads to change in structure of antigens.
 It is as a result of this change in structure of antigens, the human immune system no longer remembers that antigen, and hence, has to read it again.

 Another evolutionary change in viral genome is by antigenic shift.
 In this process, viral genome completely changes.
 This leads to complete shift in the structure of that antigen.

 Because of antigenic drift and antigenic shift, our immune system, which previously read the antigen and resisted its infection, can no longer remember the antigen structure.
 And by the time our antibodies read antigen structure, virus may already have started reproduction in our body.
 If this occurs, it is hard to achieve herd immunity.
 It is because of this reason that the second waves have been reported during pandemics in the past, and this makes it more difficult to control pandemics.